To pack or not to pack a stroller… that’s always the question when travelling with kids to Walt Disney World.

 Disney strollers are very spacious and perfect for older kids who cannot fit into an umbrella stroller or don’t need to be sitting in one all day, every day.

 While they are not the most comfortable (they are 100% plastic with no padding) and do not recline, they do provide a place to rest their tired feet.

-Another downside is that the strollers can’t be taken outside of the parks or Downtown Disney.
+Another downside is that the strollers can’t be taken outside of the parks or Disney Springs.

 So after a long day of rides, shows and attractions, you may have to carry your kids onto the monorail, bus or to and from your car.

 Renting a Disney stroller at the parks is a good option for parents with older kids as you probably won’t need to rent one every day depending on your touring schedule.